-An Experience Modifier (EMOD) is a factor that is used to adjust the Workers Compensation premium of a business based off of how many claims they have during a specific period of time.
-For companies with a good Loss Experience the factor can lower their premium.
+An Experience Modifier (EMOD) is a factor that is used to adjust the Workers Compensation premium of a business based on how many claims they have during a specific period of time.
+For companies with a good Loss Experience, the factor can lower their premium.
 For companies who do not have good loss experience the factor will penalize them with higher premiums.

 Below are two examples of how the Experience Modifier can be both a benefit and a burden.
 It depends on it is managed.

-This example involved a business who had a hard time getting employees to use protective gear and subsequently had a number of Workers Comp Claims.
+This example involved a business who had a hard time getting employees to use protective gear and subsequently had several Workers Comp Claims.
 (With Workers Comp Claims, frequency breeds severity)

 As a result, their EMOD climbed to a 1.8.
 This means that this company was paying 80% more than they needed to be on their Workers Comp Insurance!